 Ask a letting agent to value your home.
 At Thomas Morris, we’re experts in the market, so we can tell you how other rental properties are faring in the area, and what kind of rent you can hope to expect based on recent market evidence.

 This really depends on how much support you need.
-At Thomas Morris we offer three main service levels: Tenant Find, Fully Managed and Managed Plus.
+At Thomas Morris we offer two main service levels: Tenant Find and Fully Managed.
 Each involves a different degree of service from Thomas Morris and the fees we charge reflect this.
 Be sure you understand an agent’s fees and exactly what you receive for your money when you ask them to conduct a lettings valuation.

 Choosing a fully managed service allows you to completely relax.
 You never have to worry about the let.
 It creates a professional distance between you and the tenancy, and means you can avoid having to deal with all the bad bits like rent arrears, deposit disputes and changes in legislation.